Types of Degrees CNC Machinist Majors Are Getting

 Online CNC Machinist Programs

-In 2019-2020, 164 schools offered a computer numerically controlled (CNC) machinist tech program of some type.
+In the 2019-2020 academic year, 164 schools offered some type of computer numerically controlled (CNC) machinist technology/CNC machinist program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|